-- An abcess is a round, hard swollen area - actually a pocket of pus which is formed from dead tissue cells after an injury which becomes infected.
+- An abscess is a round, hard swollen area - actually a pocket of pus which is formed from dead tissue cells after an injury which becomes infected.
 When located on the jaw, it can actually look like the llama or alpaca is holding a mouthful of cud.
 Like a boil, when the abscess is full, it will burst or need to be lanced.
 After the pus has been expressed, daily flushings with hydrogen peroxide followed by applications of Nolvisan will most likely show improvement.
 Healing can seen rather slow since an abscess heals from the inside out.
-There is also a wound dressing that your Veterinarian can get for you that has shown alot of success in treating abcesses.
-Called Silverlon, it is a treated gauze-type material that you pack into the abcess and it promotes healing while killing the infection.
-Some llama owners highly recommend this product.
-Check it out on their web site at
+There is also a wound dressing that your Veterinarian can get for you that has shown a lot of success in treating abscesses.
+Called Silverlon, it is a treated gauze-type material that you pack into the abscess

 Often referred to as Berserk Male Syndrome, this is unacceptable behavior that is commonly seen in animals that have been overly handled by humans and "kitchy-koo'd" at birth or bottle fed.
 Signs may be jumping or rearing up, pulling on your clothes, and charging you in the pasture when they are older.
 Very dangerous.
 See More